Explore the latest books of this year!

 • 35 hours of reading

-Twelve-year-old Jack spends his days alone in a deserted coastal town, his father gone, his mother dying.
-Then he meets a stranger - and embarks on a terrifying journey.
-For Jack must find the Talisman, the only thing that can save his mother.
-His quest takes him into the menacing Territories, a parallel world where violence, surprise and the titanic struggle between good and evil reach across a mythic landscape
+In a terrifying trip across America, young Jack Sawyer is searching for the Talisman, the only thing that can save his dying mother.
+His quest takes him into the menacing Territories where violence, surprise and the titanic struggle between good and evil reach across a mythic landscape.

 The Talisman1988